lkilcher/dolfyn/doc-src/source/usage.rst

      'inst_type': 'ADV',
      'rotate_vars': {'vel'}}

-  Here we see that the ``props`` attribute contains the `'coord_sys'` entry, which is the 'coordinate system' or 'reference frame' of the data (see the [rotations]_ section for more information on coordinate systems).
+  Here we see that the ``props`` attribute contains the `'coord_sys'` entry, which is the 'coordinate system' or 'reference frame' of the data (see the rotations_ section for more information on coordinate systems).
 It also includes the data sample-rate (32 Hz), and indicates whether this instrument has an 'inertial motion unit' or 'IMU' (it doesn't).
 The instrument manufacturer, model, and type are also included here.
-The last entry in this dictionary is the `'rotate_vars'` entry, which lists the vector-variables that should be rotated when rotating this data object.
+The last entry is the `'rotate_vars'` entry, which lists the vector-variables that should be rotated when rotating this data object.

 - **``signal``**: contains information about the amplitude and quality (e.g., correlation) of the acoustic signal::